 The Houston County Detention Center opened in 2002 as a state-of-the-art direct supervision facility.
 It is self-contained and allows for greater security of the citizens of Houston County.
-The facility currently houses over 650 inmates and is in the planning stages to expand to meet the growth of the County in the future.
+The facility currently houses 450 inmates and has the capacity for 665 inmates.

 The Center includes a fully operational, 24-hour medical unit that is staffed by full time nursing personnel and physician with mental health services provided by Southern Correctional Medicine.
 There is a fully equipped industrial kitchen for the preparation of inmate meals.
 These meals are prepared by inmates with supervision from a contracted food service employee and monitored by detention staff.
 Supervised inmate work force personnel clean, provide laundry service, and do minor maintenance within the facility.

 The Detention Center houses both males and females over the age of 17.
 These individuals have either been charged or convicted of misdemeanor or felony crimes and are to serve sentences of one year or less.
 Should they be sentenced to a longer period they would be sent to a State or Federal facility.

 CANCEL DUE TO COVID-19